 Certain things can exacerbate your neuropathy symptoms, including smoking, excessive drinking, toxic substances, and some medications.
 So, avoid using substances that can increase your chance of developing neuropathy or make your current condition even worse.

 Take your medications

 It’s important to take any medications that your doctor prescribes, whether they’re used for treating neuropathy or diabetes.
 Be sure that you’re taking your insulin and other medications exactly as your doctor instructs.

 Aside from the lifestyle changes mentioned above, it’s also important to keep an eye on your feet and legs, as these are the areas that diabetic neuropathy is most likely to affect.
 Check your feet often for wounds, practice good foot hygiene, and invest in protective garments such as diabetic socks.

-Can diabetic peripheral neuropathy be reversed?
+Can you reverse diabetic neuropathy?
 No, but that doesn’t mean that you can’t take steps to mitigate pain and prevent the condition from worsening.
 Here at Viasox, we understand that effective diabetic pain management can make a world of difference to our clients.
 To that end, we’ve worked hard to develop a line of compression socks and non-binding diabetic socks to help you protect and care for your feet in style.
 We make it easier than ever to find high-quality diabetic socks online.
-Visit us online today to choose from an array of patterns, sizes, and sock styles, and find the pair that’s best for you.
+Visit us online today to choose from an array of patterns, sizes, and sock styles and find the pair that’s best for you.